saantiaguilera/go-pipeline/README.md

                     CreateCutCarrotsStep(),
                 ),
             ),
             // This is sequential.
-When carrots and eggs are done, this will run pipeline.CreateSequentialStage(
+When carrots and eggs are done, this will run. pipeline.CreateSequentialStage(
                 CreateMakeSaladStep(),
             ),